fullon-labs/flon-core/docs/02_client/03_command-reference/net/peers.md

 Returns a list with the status of all peer connections.
 This command allows a node operator to check the status of a node's peer connections.

 ## Command Usage
-The following information shows the different positionals and options you can use with the `focli net peers` command:
+The following information shows the different positionals and options you can use with the `fucli net peers` command:

 ### Positionals
 * `host` _TEXT_ REQUIRED - The hostname:port to disconnect from